-WHAT THE WORK REALLY IS a day in the life of a first responder
+WHAT THE WORK REALLY IS

 There is often a misconception that a Mobile Crisis Response Team is responding exclusively to high-intensity crisis calls, managing mental and behavioral health crises or medical emergencies.
 The truth is, the real work of a CAHOOTS first responder is far broader and more nuanced, and sometimes unexciting.
 'Crisis response' is an incomplete descriptor.
 Each crisis is unique.
 Some crises are immediate, some crises are chronic.
 Sometimes a crisis is an emergency, some crises are ongoing.
 Our country suffers from the ongoing pathological crises of homelessness, poverty, addiction, mental health, and racism.
 There is no 'usual' day for a mobile crisis worker.
 Sometimes there is overlap in callers, tactics, or response, but every single call is different, even if they come from the same person.